Code-Institute-Submissions/CI_PP1_GS/README.md

 <img src="./docs/testing-user-stories/programmes.png">
 </details>

-11. As the site owner, I want user to see that the opening hours are flexible.
+11. As the business owner, I want user to see that the opening hours are flexible.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|